stefanDeveloper/heiFIP/README.md

   packet

 # Show help information
-> fip extract -h
+> fip extract [flow/packet]-h
 Starting FlowImageProcessor CLI
-Usage: fip extract [OPTIONS]
+Usage: fip extract flow [OPTIONS]

 Options:
-  -rd, --remove_duplicates      Within a single output folder belonging to a
-                                single input folder no duplicate images will be produced if two inputs lead to the same image
-  -mp, --min_packets INTEGER    Minimum packets that a FlowImage needs to
-                                have, 0=No minimum packets per flow -maxid, --max_im_dim INTEGER  Maximum dim ouput images can have, 0=No maximum dim
-  -mid, --min_im_dim INTEGER    Minimum dim ouput images need to have, 0=No
-                                minimum dim
+  -w, --write PATH            Destination file path, stores result  [required] -r, --read PATH             [required]
+  -t, --threads INTEGER       Number of parallel threads that can be used
+                              [default: 4]
-  -p, --preprocess TEXT         Applies a preprocessing to the input data:
+  --preprocess [NONE|HEADER]  Applies a preprocessing to the input data: none:
-                                none: No preprocessing payload: Only payload
-                                data is used header: Preprocesses headers
+                              No preprocessing payload: Only payload data is used header: Preprocesses headers
                               (DNS,HTTP,IP,IPv6,TCP,UDP supported) to remove
-                                some biasing data
-  -t, --threads INTEGER         Number of parallel threads that can be used -r, --read PATH
-  -w, --write PATH              Destination file path, stores result
-                                [required]
+                              some biasing data  [default: NONE] --min_im_dim INTEGER        Minimum dim ouput images need to have, 0=No minimum dim  [default: 0] --max_im_dim INTEGER        Maximum dim ouput images can have, 0=No maximum dim  [default: 0] --remove_duplicates         Within a single output folder belonging to a single input folder no duplicate images will be produced if two inputs lead to the same image --min_packets INTEGER       Minimum packets that a FlowImage needs to have, 0=No minimum packets per flow  [default: 0] --max_packets INTEGER       Minimum packets that a FlowImage needs to have, 0=No minimum packets per flow  [default: 0] --append
+  --tiled
+  --width INTEGER             [default: 128]
   -h, --help                  Show this message and exit.

-> fip extract -r /PATH/PCAPs -w /PATH/IMAGES
+> fip extract flow -r /PATH/PCAPs -w /PATH/IMAGES
 ```

 Import FIPExtractor to run it inside your program: